OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 ###Open Design Statement of Principles

-*Here we should develop our understanding of Open Source / Open Content of Open Design.
-Should be short and clarify the framework.*

-*If we feel that we need to clarify something about Freedom vs. Openness it should be done here*

 Open Design is a design artifact project whose source documentation is made publicly available so that anyone can study, modify, distribute, make, prototype and sell the artifact based on that design.
 The artifact's source, the design documentation from which it is made, is available in the preferred format for making modifications to it.
 Ideally (but not exclusively necessary), Open Design uses readily-available components and materials, standard processes, open infrastructure, unrestricted content, and open-source design tools to maximize the ability of individuals to make and use hardware.

 Open Design gives people the freedom to control their technology while sharing knowledge and encouraging commerce through the open exchange of designs.